 Yet another court has weighed in on the importance of pursuing the internal “due process” hearings available to resident physicians for contesting probation, non-renewals, and termination.
 The take-away lesson from this court decision, as I have written elsewhere, is that residents take a significant risk by skipping “due process” procedures in favor of proceeding straight to court.

-An intermediate appeals court in Louisiana recently addressed in the case of Amer v.
+An intermediate appeals court in Louisiana recently addressed, in the case of [Resident’s Name Withheld on Request] v.
 Roberts, 184 So.3d 123 (La.
 Ct.
 App.
-2015) whether a resident physician could sue his program before exhausting the internal process provided by his internal medicine training program for challenging his termination.
-The court ultimately ruled that because of the wording of the resident’s contract and the specific type of termination involved, the resident did not have the pursue the internal process.
+2015), whether a resident physician could sue his program before exhausting the internal process provided by his internal medicine training program for challenging his termination.
+The court ultimately ruled that because of the wording of the resident’s contract and the specific type of termination involved, the resident did not have to pursue the internal process.
 Thus, this case narrowly avoided being a cautionary tale on this point, and is a reminder of how important it is to get legal advice before taking actions that can affect your legal rights.

-Dr. Amer’s success, however, ended on this technical point.
-The court went on to find that the trial court below had not erred in rejecting the claims he brought while representing himself that the residency program had breached his contract by terminating him without cause, negligently failing to send other programs a verification of his residency, negligent claims of affiliation with a teaching hospital, and wage claims.
-While Dr. Amer’s self-advocacy was admirable, this result demonstrates how difficult it can be to prevail without experienced legal representation in residency cases.
+The resident’s success, however, ended on this technical point.
+The court went on to find that the trial court below had not erred in rejecting the claims he brought while representing himself – that the residency program had breached his contract by terminating him without cause, negligently failed to send other programs a verification of his residency, falsely represented that it had an affiliation with a teaching hospital, and claims of unpaid wages.
+While the resident’s self-advocacy was admirable, this result demonstrates how difficult it can be to prevail without experienced legal representation in residency cases.